SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 Please note that the neo tools are distributed under the [SAP DEVELOPER LICENSE](https://tools.hana.ondemand.com/developer-license-3_1.txt).

 #### checkFindbugs
-[FindBugs](http://findbugs.sourceforge.net/) static code analysis is executed as part of the static code checks.
+[SpotBugs](https://spotbugs.github.io/) static code analysis is executed as part of the static code checks.

 | Property | Mandatory | Default Value | Description |
 | --- | --- | --- | --- |
 | `includeFilterFile` | | `s4hana_findbugs_include_filter.xml` | Bug definition filter file. |

+Please note that the step is called `checkFindbugs` for backwards compatibility, but uses its successor, SpotBugs.

 #### checkGatling
 [Gatling](https://gatling.io/) is used as one of the performance tests tool.